Gydytojas/Gydytojas/README.md

-- 👋 Hi, I’m @Gydytojas
+- 👋 Hi, I’m @Gydytojas - Vidas Šavinis
 - 👀 I’m interested in FRONTEND
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning HTML5, CSS and JavaScript
 - 💞️ I’m looking to collaborate on managing websites
 - 📫 How to reach me?
-Email savinis.vidas@gmail.com
+Via Email - savinis.vidas@gmail.com

 <!---
 Gydytojas/Gydytojas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.